Previous Page Next Page

 A child day care operation that is licensed and meets the following requirements:

-• The total number of children in care varies with the ages of the children, but the total number of children in care at any given time, including the children related to the caregiver, must not exceed 12.
+• The total number of children in care varies with the ages of the children, but the total number of children in care at any given time, including the children related to the caregiver, does not exceed 12.

-TAC 26 §747.111.
+26 Texas Administrative Code §747.111.

 Listed Family Home